Blaq2011/UNET_BTS/README.md

 INITIAL DOCX
 - Project title and description

 Title: Resource-Conscious 3D U-Net Models for Brain Tumor Segmentation: An Ablation Study

 Abstract:
-    Accurate brain tumor segmentation is critical for diag- nosis and treatment planning, but current state-of-the-art methods like nnU-Net are computationally demanding.
+    Accurate brain tumor segmentation is critical for diagnosis and treatment planning, but current state-of-the-art methods like nnU-Net are computationally demanding.
 This work explores lightweight 3D U-Net variants tailored for resource-limited settings.
 Using the BraTS 2020 dataset,